-Must have a Bachelor’s degree in Business or Clinical field (i.e. Nursing, Health Information Management, etc.): RHIA or RHIT or RN with CCS required.
+Must have an Associates degree in Business or Clinical field (i.e. Nursing, Health Information Management, etc.): Master’s Degree in health-related field desirable

-Must have a minimum of three (3) years current & continuous acute care hospital inpatient coding and APR/DRG/case mix analysis and a minimum of (1-2) years previous clinical documentation improvement experience with advanced knowledge of current code sets, guidelines and principles required; 1-2 years APR/DRG coding and clinical validation auditing experience in a pediatric setting highly desired.
+Must have a minimum of three (3) years current & continuous acute care hospital inpatient coding required for Coding Professionals.
+1-2 years APR/DRG coding and clinical validation auditing experience in a pediatric setting highly desired.

 ICD-10-CM training highly preferred.

 2 years acute nursing experience required for RN’s.
 Pediatric ER or ICU nursing experience for RN’s preferred.
 Certified Clinical Documentation Specialist (CCDS) credential and/or Certified Documentation Improvement Practitioner (CDIP) credential is preferred along with knowledge of ICD-10, and APR-DRG’s.
 Will be required to obtain on or before the third-year hire date.

 Demonstrates superior coding expertise and critical thinking skills with the ability to solve problems appropriately using knowledge and current policies/procedures, guidelines and regulations.

 Technically competent and fluent knowledge in navigation of electronic medical record applications, coding decision support tools, including encoders, abstracting & billing systems, electronic medical records (used as coding source documents) and other associated computer applications required.